PrismarineTeam/Prismarine/README.md

 A Server Platform for Minecraft: Java Edition with many improvements based on [Paper](https://github.com/PaperMC/Paper)

-*You can support this project through the right (or bottom) Sponsor*
+*You can support this project through the right (or bottom) Sponsor!*

 </div>